ulfschneider/ulfschneider.github.io/_posts/blog/2011-06-27-scrum-and-architecture.md

 Non-functional requirements, like the number of data records that have to be transmitted in a specific amount of time over a communication line or the number of users hitting the system at peak times, can be placed as weights beside the arrows or at the surrounding component boxes.

-The context diagram is of value in early project stages and through out the entire project.
+The System Context diagram is of value in early project stages and through out the entire project.
 It is best developed in a group effort together with the stakeholders of the system.
-By group-working, the different perspectives on the system can be visualized quickly and you have a hook to communicate with the stakeholders.
+By group-working, the different perspectives on the system can be visualized quickly and the architect has a hook to communicate with the stakeholders.
 Just draw the system in the middle (use a Metaplan board or a whiteboard).
 The surrounding elements can be placed by using sticky notes or moderation cards.
 When leveraging this technique you can easily move the environmental elements around and develop your System Context.

-Non-functional requirements
+Constraints
 ---
+Technical or organizational constraints are to be considered in any project.
+Constraints limit the solution space that can be spanned by the architect.
+At the same time constraints provide anchoring points for the solution architecture.

+Constraints may be given by the presetting to use an enterprise wide directory service, or by a time frame that is available for batch processing of data entries, or by queueing interfaces to existing systems.
+A given cost limit is a constraint, too.

+To maintain the list of constraints that are of relevance for the project is a task for the architect.

+Constraints are among the many factors that lead to non-functional requirements.

+Non-functional Requirements
+---
 Non-functional requirements often are system-wide and can therefore not be attached to a single User Story.

-The strategic non-functional requirements lead to the architecture goals that will be documented in the product vision or the architecture vision.
+The strategic non-functional requirements lead to the architecture goals that will be documented in the Product Vision or the Architecture Vision.

 But there are also non-functional requirements that will influence the system architecture and do not find their way into the vision statements.
 A good entry point to identify any non-functional requirements is the System Context diagram.
-It helps to identify requirements regarding reliability, performance, scaleability, security, maintainability.
+It helps to identify requirements regarding reliability, performance, scaleability, security and maintainability.

-Because of the system-spanning nature of non-functional requirements the architect has the obligation to identify, document and communicate these requirements.
+Because of the system-spanning nature of non-functional requirements, the architect has the obligation to identify, document and communicate these requirements.

+The list of relevant non-functional requirements has to be maintained by the architect.
+This list can be a part of the Architecture Vision or be a separate document.

 Only in case a non-functional requirement can be directly attached to a specific User Story, it should be documented besides the Story (e.g. in the acceptance criteria).
 In other cases a separate document that collects all non-functional requirements serves the purpose better to understand the system stressors.